AlexanderSouthan/pyPreprocessing/README.md

 ## Normalization (in transform.py)
 Normalize the input data.
 Currently only one method is implemented:
 * Normalize the integral below the data to a certain value.

-## Derivative (in num_derive.py)
-Calculate the numerical derivative of data.
-Different derivative orders can be obtained.